 Upcoming events at London Dock:

-6th June – As part of London Festival Architecture, Andy Taylor of Patel Taylor will speak at London Dock at an evening talk on the project.
+6th June – As part of London Festival Architecture, Andrew Taylor of Patel Taylor will speak at London Dock at an evening talk on the project.

 1st July – As part of Art Night 2017, London Dock will host a video installation by artists Jake and Dinos Chapman and special performance by Jake Chapman’s band